MicrosoftDocs/architecture-center/docs/reference-architectures/media-services/gridwich-operations-sagas.md

 - Short-running synchronous operations retain the operation context.
 - Azure Storage provides an opaque string property called `ClientRequestId` for most operations.
 - Azure Media Services V3 has a `Job.CorrelationData` property, or Azure Media Services V2 allows the `Task.Name` to be any string.
-- Other cloud APIs offer similar concepts to an opaque operation context, and return them when signaling progress, completion, or failure.
+- Other cloud APIs offer similar concepts to an opaque operation context that they can return when signaling progress, completion, or failure.

 ## Alternatives